pradhapanr/prad-site/index.md

 Hello!
 I'm **Prad**, a software engineer at Meta.

 I am a University of Guelph alumnus with a Bachelor's degree in Computer Science.
-During my time as a student, I interned at the following companies:
+During my time as a student, I interned at the following companies and teams:

   - [ApplyBoard](https://www.applyboard.com/): *Recruitment Partner Tooling*
   - [Amazon](https://aws.amazon.com/): *Serverless Application Experience*